 Agencies may use the CAPPS Sample Memo as a template for notifying employees about the open enrollment period.

 Employees who want to change their election must make the change in CAPPS between 8 a.m. on Nov.
 25 and 5 p.m. on Dec.
 6. Employees will only be able to access the system to make the change during that period.
 The election becomes effective with the December pay period payable in the next calendar year.

 BRP indicators for eligible employees are set to N during calendar year-end file split.
 Before processing payroll for the December pay period payable in the next calendar year, agencies must change the BRP indicator to Y for those employees who submit a request to level.

 Agencies must poll their eligible employees to determine their leveling election and make applicable changes.
 Agencies may use the USPS Sample Memo and BRP Leveling Sample Election Form as a template for notifying employees and tracking changes.

 The BRP accumulator for every eligible employee resets to a zero balance for the new calendar year.
 Regardless of the leveling option, the BRP accumulator is incremented by payments of BRP and is used to ensure employees do not receive more than the maximum entitlement for the applicable retirement system.

 Procedure for an Agency to Prohibit Leveling of BRP:

 State agencies determine if they will allow their BRP-eligible employees and judges to choose to have their BRP paid in equal installments over the course of a calendar year.
-If an agency prohibits its employees from leveling their BRP, no further action is required unless this is a policy change from the previous year.
+If an agency prohibits its employees from leveling their BRP, no action is required unless this is a policy change from the previous year.